-(2) Maximum values greater than the MCL are allowable as long as the running annual average does not exceed the MCL.
-(3) This value is the highest running annual average reported in 2021.
+(2) This value is the highest running annual average reported in 2023.
 Reports are filed quarterly

-(4) Samples are from the City of Henderson customers' taps.
+(3) Samples are collected from the City of Henderson customers' taps.

-(5) Lead and copper are regulated by a Treatment Technique (TT) that requires systems to control the corrosiveness of their water.
+(4) Lead and copper are regulated by a Treatment Technique (TT) that requires systems to control the corrosiveness of their water.
 If more than 10% of tap-water samples exceed the action level, water systems must take additional steps.
 The action level for copper is 1.3 ppm, for lead it is 15 ppb.